Tuesday 15 December 2020, 2.00pm

 Andy Biddle reported that a pathway for discharge and designated sites for discharge has been agreed for HIOW and endorsed locally by the Health Protection Board.

 Andy explained that designated settings are where someone can go if they need a care home but are Covid-positive.
 Portsmouth has the “Gunwharf Unit” and had been taking people into that setting.
-No formal guidance had been provided on the cointing time period for isolation e and due to importance of enabling flow out of the hospital it has been decided to propose that we will continue to count anytime in hospital as positive as part of the 14 days.
+No formal guidance had been provided on the quarantine time period for isolation and due to importance of enabling flow out of the hospital it has been decided to propose that we will continue to count anytime in hospital as positive as part of the 14 days.

 Cllr Smyth asked if this linked to people with longer term impacts from covid needing to receive care – Andy replied that this picture is still unclear and will take a year or so to become apparent.